SQL Server Pricing and Licensing Guide 2026: Editions, Models, and How to Choose

 - Approximately 25% of license cost per year

-- Provides upgrade rights to new versions
+- Provides upgrade rights to new versions without repurchasing

-- Enables License Mobility to Azure
+- Enables License Mobility to Azure (run SQL Server on Azure VMs using your existing licenses)

-- Includes secondary replica HA rights
+- Includes secondary replica HA rights for passive failover nodes

-Real-World Pricing Numbers
+4 Real-World Pricing Numbers Intermediate

-| Edition | Licensing | List Price | Minimum |
+| Edition | Licensing Model | List Price | Minimum Cost |

 |---|---|---|---|

-| Express | — | Free | — |
+| Express | N/A | Free | N/A |

-| Developer (Standard) | — | Free | Dev/test only |
+| Developer (Standard) | N/A | Free | Dev/test only |

-| Developer (Enterprise) | — | Free | Dev/test only |
+| Developer (Enterprise) | N/A | Free | Dev/test only |

 | Standard | Per 2-core pack | $3,945 per pack | 4 cores min = $7,890 |